 Sounds pretty good, right?
 Unfortunately, as we said earlier, Windows 10 LTSB is only available as part of Windows 10 Enterprise.
 And Windows 10 Enterprise is only available to an organization with a volume licensing agreement, or through a new $7 per month subscription program.

 Officially, if you’re part of an organization with a volume licensing program, you’re free to install Windows 10 Enterprise LTSB instead of Windows 10 Enterprise on your PCs.

 Unofficially, any Windows user can get Windows 10 LTSB if they want.
 Microsoft offers ISO images with Windows 10 Enterprise LTSB as part of its 90-day Enterprise evaluation program.
 You can download the ISO file–be sure to select “Windows 10 LTSB” instead of “Windows 10” when downloading–and install it on your own PC.
-It’ll function normally for 90 days, after which it’ll begin nagging you to activate Windows.
-But Windows 10 is perfectly functional even without activation, so you should be able to use it as long as you like without entering a product key.
-You’ll just have to put up with nag screens.
+It’ll function normally for 90 days, after which it’ll begin nagging you to activate Windows and your PC will shut down every hour, according to Microsoft.
+You can, however, use Slmgr to “rearm” the trial for another 90 days, and according to some users, this works up to three times, for a total of nine months.